 - construct a sequence that feels smooth and professional.

 What level is the course and do I need any particular skills?

 This is an introduction to Premiere Pro and the basic principles of editing moving image footage.
 It will be helpful if you have some computer experience such as opening applications, navigating, opening and saving files.
-Experience using zoom will be an advantage but is not
+Experience using zoom will be an advantage but is not necessary.

 How will I be taught, and will there be any work outside the class?

 Each week there will be a demonstration of a particular aspect of Premiere.
 This is then followed by an exercise, allowing for some individual tutorial support.
 Periodically there will be forum sessions were we will look at each other’s work to discuss different aspects of editing/ filmmaking in general and the post-production process.
 Asking questions and commenting is encouraged at all times.
 Handbooks, manuals and worksheets are available.